Law of Portugal: Capital punishment

-In the world, Portugal was a pioneer in the process of abolishment of the capital punishment.
+Portugal was one of the first countries in the world to abolish capital punishment.
 It was abolished in stages – for political crimes in 1852, for all crimes except the military in 1867, and for all crimes in 1911.
-In 1916 Portugal entered in World War I and the capital punishment was reestablished only for military crimes in war time with a foreign country and only in the theater of war.
+In 1916 Portugal entered in World War I and capital punishment was reestablished only for military crimes in war time with a foreign country and only in the theater of war.
 With the new Constitution in 1976, it was again abolished for all crimes.

 The last execution in Portugal took place in Lagos in 1846.
 A possible execution of a soldier of the Portuguese Expeditionary Corps carried out in France during World War One remains poorly documented.

 Life imprisonment

-In 1884, Portugal became the first country in the world to abolish the life imprisonment.
+In 1884, Portugal became the first country in the world to abolish life imprisonment.
 Presently, no person can be in prison for more than 25 years.

-Besides having abolished the life imprisonment, Portugal is the only country in the world that considers that this type of punishment—both for minors and majors, with or without the possibility of parole - is a violation of the human rights.
+Besides having abolished life imprisonment, Portugal is the only country in the world that considers that this type of punishment—both for minors and majors, with or without the possibility of parole - is a violation of human rights.